HendersonLab/HendersonLab.github.io/_news/announcement_7.md

 ---

-Congratulations to Dr Prasad Palani Velu on successful defense of their PhD viva!
+Congratulations to Dr Prasad Palani Velu on successful defence of his PhD viva!